Menu

 View a video of Claire describing her work

-Rebecca Ora, UC Santa Cruz, Film and Digital Media (Reed award) 2017
+Rebecca Ora, UC Santa Cruz, Film And Digital Media (Reed Award) 2017

 My deepest apologies for the delay in my response to this email; I am currently in a fairly remote area of Spain retracing the route of a 1932 Luis Buñuel film.